Sample roll-out

 Yeet Keno is safe in the cryptographic sense (HMAC-SHA256 verification reproduces correctly during our cycle).
 It is not safe to assume a specific per-tier RTP until Yeet publishes the multiplier tables or our next-cycle reproduction confirms them.
 Keno has the widest cross-brand RTP spread of any standard mechanic, so the verification gap matters more here than for Plinko or Dice.
 For small-stake exploration play, the verified fairness layer is sufficient.
 For high-volume play that depends on a specific RTP figure, wait for publication.

-Yeet keno strategy, do pick patterns affect outcomes?
+How does yeet keno strategy, do pick patterns affect outcomes? work?

 No. Yeet Keno draws are statistically independent of player pick patterns.
 Consecutive numbers, spread picks, "lucky" picks, hot-or-cold superstitions; all of these are statistical noise.
 What does affect outcomes is pick count and risk tier choice (which change variance shape, not expected value).
-The conditional-probability framework is at the conditional-probability framework.
+The conditional-probability framework is at the cluster note.

-Yeet keno vs Stake Keno, what is different?
+How does yeet keno vs Stake Keno, what is different? work?

 Structurally identical 40-ball-and-10-pick hypergeometric mechanic at both brands.
 The fairness primitive (HMAC-SHA256 with rejection sampling) is identical.
 What differs is brand-side per-tier multiplier-table calibration (Stake at 95-97 percent verified cluster, Yeet pending verification).
 Stake has multiple Keno variants in the broader catalogue; Yeet's variant set is pending verification.

-How does Yeet keno rtp compare to the audit-set leading Rollbit Keno tier RTPs?
+How does Yeet keno rtp compare to the coverage-leading Rollbit Keno tier RTPs?

 Yeet keno rtp is pending verification at the recent cycle.
-The cross-brand industry standard is 95-97 percent RTP; Rollbit Keno at approximately 98 percent on top tier leads our 10-brand audit set on raw RTP.
+The cross-brand industry standard is 95-97 percent RTP; Rollbit Keno at approximately 98 percent on upper-cluster leads operators we cover on raw RTP.
 Without a verified Yeet figure we cannot say definitively, but the brand's positioning suggests cluster-typical 95-97 percent target.
 Next-cycle verification will produce definitive per-tier figures.

 Where to go next after Yeet Keno